 Often, fat transfer to the face takes less than one hour.
-The procedure is a two-part process, the first part of which involves harvesting the fat and the second part of which involves placing the fat in the desired area.
+The procedure is a two-part process–the first part involves harvesting the fat and the second part involves placing the fat in the desired area.

-During the fat harvesting phase of the process, the surgeon will make very small, 3mm incisions in the area where the fat is coming from.
+During the fat harvesting phase of the process, the surgeon will make very small, 3mm incisions in the area where the fat is donated.
 These incisions are usually small enough that any scars are practically invisible.
-When the surgeon injects the fat into the facial area, he or she uses a micro cannula, which creates a very small puncture that does not need to be stitched up and that leaves no scar.
+When the surgeon injects the fat into the facial area, he or she uses a microcannula, which creates a very small puncture that does not need to be sutured and leaves an invisible scar.

 The fat used during fat transfer does come from the patient’s own body, usually from the tummy or thigh area.
 For that reason, a patient needs to have sufficient extra fat on the body to allow a small amount to be harvested.

-Because of the risk for rejection, fat from other people isn’t used during facial grafting.
-Using your own fat also reduces the risk for an allergic reaction.
+Because of the risk of rejection, fat from other people isn’t used during facial grafting.
+Using your own fat also reduces the risk of an allergic reaction.

 During the first part of the surgery, your surgeon will give you either the sedative or general anesthetic.
 He or she will then make a small incision in the donor area and will use a very small cannula, or tube, to remove the right amount of fat.

 After harvesting the fat, the surgeon will process and prepare it for injection.
-The preparation process often involves purifying and sterilizing the fat, so that it can be safely injected into the body.
+The preparation process often involves purifying the fat, so that it can be safely injected into the body.

-After the fat is harvested, the incisions are closed using absorbable sutures.
+After the fat is harvested, the incisions are closed, if necessary, using absorbable sutures.
 Since the injection sites are so small, no sutures or closures are needed.